 The WSA was founded in 1975 with the objective of promoting the art and practice of watercolour painting.
 It has branches in Johannesburg, Centurion, Durban, Nelspruit, and Polokwane, and also hosts informal meetings in other areas.
 Exhibits are held at the Manor Gallery in Johanensburg.

-ANTON VAN WOUW MUSEUM
+PRETORIA ART GALLERIESANTON VAN WOUW MUSEUM

 Ou Merensky Library, University of Pretoria, Pretoria